loriinboulder/anonymize_cvr/README.md

 - Combines all rare styles (< 10 ballots) into a single aggregation
 - Ensures at least 10 ballots per contest in the aggregation
 - Adds contrasting votes to prevent unanimous/near-unanimous patterns
-- **Anonymizes identifying fields**: CountingGroup and PrecinctPortion are blanked in all output rows to prevent revealing geographic or voting method information beyond the contest bitmap
+- **Anonymizes identifying fields**: CountingGroup and PrecinctPortion are dynamically detected from headers and blanked in all output rows to prevent revealing geographic or voting method information beyond the contest bitmap
 - **Preserves BallotType**: BallotType is preserved in non-aggregated rows (set to "AGGREGATED" in aggregated rows).
-The tool warns if BallotType varies for ballots with the same contest pattern, which could indicate information leakage
+The tool warns if BallotType varies for ballots with the same contest pattern, which could indicate information leakage.
+BallotType values are displayed in the style mapping output
 - Computes descriptive style names based on contest patterns
 - Detects information leakage when different CVR style names map to the same contest pattern
 - Automatic tally verification ensures vote totals match between original and anonymized CVR
 - Comprehensive aggregation statistics showing:
-  - Totals after including all rare styles
+  - Totals after including all rare styles (with ballot counts, vote counts, and undervotes)
-  - Contests needing additional ballots
+  - Contests needing additional ballots (with reasons: had X, needed Y more to reach Z)
   - Contests needing balancing (unanimous/near-unanimous patterns)
   - Total extra CVRs added to aggregate
-  - Final aggregate totals
+  - Final aggregate totals (with ballot counts, vote counts, and undervotes)
+- Style mapping output includes BallotType information for each CVR style
 - Optional summary statistics with `--summarize` flag

 **Options:**